cuetian-coders/community/README.md

 ### Architecture of the framework

 - The basic building block of the framework is an abstraction, we call it `topic`.
-Some example of topic is `c++`, `microservices`, `system-design`, `competitive-programming`, `machine-learning`, `interview-prep`, `job-circular` etc.
+Some examples of topics are `c++`, `microservices`, `system-design`, `competitive-programming`, `machine-learning`, `interview-prep`, `job-circular` etc.

-- Each topic is divided into necessary components, such as `resources`, `announcements` etc. Note: it's possible a topic may not be divided into any components.
+- Each topic is divided into necessary components, such as `resources`, `announcements` etc. Note: it's possible that a topic may not be divided into any components.

 - Topics are grouped together based on their cohesive nature to be discussed together, an exmaple could be `c++`, `python`, `java`, `haskell`, `lisp` all are programming languages.
 So, we categorize them into `Programming Languages` category.

 ### Implementing the framework using discord
-Discord have several features those helped us implement the desired framework most flexibly.
+Discord has several features those helped us implement the desired framework most flexibly.
 Here, I've described how we can achieve the framework that we want to implement.
 But first we must familiar with some simple discord features.

 #### Discord features
-- Category: Category helps to organize channel
+- **Category:** Category helps to organize channel
-- Channel: Channel is used for discussion/conversation.
-There're 2 types of channel
+- **Channel:** Channel is used for discussion/conversation.
+There're 2 types of channel:
   - text channel
   - voice channel
-- Thread: From a conversation inside a `text channel`, we can create thread.
+- **Thread:** From a conversation inside a `text channel`, we can create thread.
 Two types of thread
   - active: it helps maintain active conversations
-  - archived: it helps maintain inactive conversations
+  - archived: it helps maintain inactive conversations [Note: An archived channel can be revived later by sending a message, which will be used to keep `resources` channel always active.]

 #### Mapping the framework into discord features